 Try out hot potato, a fun singular and plural noun game with your students:

 Quantifiers like some, any, much, many are a natural fit with singular and plural nouns and they’re in fact often taught together in many ESL textbooks.
 If you want some of the best ideas for teaching about quantifiers, then you’ll want to check this out:

 Singular and plural nouns are closely related to countable and uncountable nouns.
 For example, uncountable nouns like pollution or air will never be made plural.

 For some of the best ideas for these kinds of nouns, you’ll want to take a look at this:

 Body parts is another one of those topics that is often combined with plural and singular nouns.
 Things like legs, fingers, toes, etc. lend themselves very well to making plurals.

 Do you want to see some of our top ideas for this unit?
 Then you’ll want to check out the following:

 A fun memory game to help your students out with plural nouns is this memory circle game.
 Give students a topic.
 Animals for example.
-Then, the first student make a sentence using a plural nouns: I have 2 dogs.
+Then, the first student makes a sentence using a plural noun: I have 2 dogs.